tailcallhq/tailcallhq.github.io/outlines/exploring-graphiql-the-in-browser-ide-for-graphql.md

 ## Getting Started with the GraphiQL
 * Configuring GraphiQL
-* Connecting GraphiQL to your GraphQL server
+* Connecting GraphiQL to your Tailcall GraphQL server

 ## Exploring the GraphiQL Interface
 * Exploring the GraphiQL interface and understanding the functions of the various panes.
 The application is two-pane by default, but it becomes three when we access the Documentation Explorer.